Rays vs. Blue Jays Player Props Betting Odds

-Player prop bet odds for Yandy Diaz, Bo Bichette and others are listed when the Tampa Bay Rays host the Toronto Blue Jays at Tropicana Field on Tuesday at 6:40 PM ET.
+Bo Bichette and Yandy Diaz are two of the top players with prop bets on the table when the Toronto Blue Jays and the Tampa Bay Rays meet at Tropicana Field on Wednesday (starting at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!